CalSol/braintrain/lab1.md

 ## Introduction
 In the context of CalSol, an embedded system refers to a microcontroller-based system, which runs code (firmware) that interacts with (through inputs such as sensors or buttons, and outputs such as actuators or LEDs) the physical world.

-A microcontroller is basically a full computer system on a chip, including a CPU, program memory, data memory, and IO.
+A microcontroller is a full computer system on a chip, including a CPU, program memory, data memory, and IO.
 You'll be working with the BRAINv3.3 (which you've already soldered), containing a LPC1549 that has a (up to) 72 MHz Cortex-M3 processor, 256 KiB of FLASH program memory, 4 KiB of data memory, and 30 IO pins.
 We've also standardized on using the [mbed](https://www.mbed.com/en/) library to present a nicer API to control the underlying hardware.

 This lab will walk through some simple examples to get started.